ashustha/coffee/Materials/README.txt

--This folder contains additional packages required as fusionchart's extensions -Put the files in these folders inside /node_modules/fusioncharts/maps folder
+-This folder contains additional packages required as fusionchart's extensions -Put the files in these folders inside /node_modules/fusioncharts/maps folder.